YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 4: Parameterized Response

 > The ${className} class is not part of the domain, so please remove it.

+> Remember that a domain model should not contain concepts from the user interfaces or databases, like Window, Database, etc.

 ### Wrong class name